sagesolar/Corpus-of-Taylor-Swift/README.md

 - B2
 - C1

-The Oxford 5000 CEFR list does not include C2 categorised words, however they can be interpreted as less important than those words within the list, or more difficult to learn or both.
+The Oxford 5000 CEFR list does not include 'C2' categorised words, however non-categorised words in this column can be interpreted as less important than words within the list, or more difficult to learn or both.

 ### NextWord[1-2-3]

-Each lyric word in CoTS is listed with its next three most frequently occurring words.
+Each lyric word in CoTS is listed with its next three most frequently occurring words in these columns.
 For example, the lyric word `high` has the `NextWord[1-2-3]` values:

 [ `infidelity (6)`, `heels (4)`, `above (3)` ]

-This can be read as the most frequent next word occurrence for the lyric word `high` across all songs/albums is `infidelity`, occurring 6 times.
+This can be read as the most frequent next word occurrence for the lyric word `high` across all songs and albums is `infidelity`, occurring 6 times.
 The next most frequent word occurrence is `heels`, occurring 4 times and the one after that is `above`, occurring 3 times.

-If the top two (or more) occurring 'next' words share the same occurrence count, then they are presented in order of Album/Track Number occurrence.
+If 'next' words share the same occurrence count, then they are presented in order of Album/Track Number occurrence.

-In an effort to increase the interest of these 'next' word lists, and to not inundate them with very common words, the top 50 words of the OEC have been filtered out of this part of CoTS.
-Furthermore 'next' words occurring at the end of lyric lines, within subsequent parenthesis or after punctuation marks (excluding commas) are not counted.
-Repeated words are also not counted, as these are instead counted in the [Reps](https://github.com/sagesolar/Corpus-of-Taylor-Swift#reps-repetitions) column.
+In an effort to increase the interest of these 'next' word columns, and as to not inundate them with very common words, the top 50 words of the OEC have been filtered out of the columns.
+Furthermore 'next' words occurring within subsequent parenthesis or after punctuation marks (excluding commas) are not counted.

+Repeated words are also not included, as these are instead counted in the [Reps](https://github.com/sagesolar/Corpus-of-Taylor-Swift#reps-repetitions) column.
+Lastly, a word occurring at the end of a lyric line has no 'next' word, and if that is the only occurrence of the word across all songs and albums, it will have no 'next' words assinged.

 <details>
 <summary>Lyric examples</summary>